dmr41/one-time-pad/README.md

 ### Code Details
-* Encryption is a single class for A-Z encryption and decryption using one-time-pads.
+* encryption.rb is a single class for
+A-Z encryption and decryption using one-time-pads.
 * Written in Ruby-2.2.0
 * Tests were written using rspec 3.2.3
 * To run tests